quantum-ai-suite/.github/profile/README.md

 ## Welcome to Quantum AI Suite

-The official GitHub organization for **Quantum Suite** by [Sly Technologies Inc.](https://slytechs.com), based in Florida, NY.
+The official GitHub for **Quantum Suite** by [Sly Technologies Inc.](https://slytechs.com), based in Florida, NY.
 We're building the future of business operations with our AI-driven Business Operating System (QBOS) that seamlessly integrates ERP, CRM, HR, IT, and more into a unified, self-refining platform.

 ### Our Vision